A question at the Paris Air Show: Will Boeing CEO Muilenburg survive?

 He said that in decades past, the traveling public over time generally moved on and forgot about plane crashes, though air disasters were more common events then.
 Now, he said, “it’s a very different world, with the transparency and flow and speed of information and flight booking engines that allow you to select the aircraft type.”

 “It’s a very real issue, country by country,” Slattery said, reflecting what he’s hearing from airline clients.
 “Take Indonesia.
-The regular passenger in Indonesia thinks this crash (of Lion Air Flight 610 that killed 189 people) should never have happened, that it wasn’t Lion Air’s fault, it was the aircraft’s fault.”
+The regular passenger in Indonesia thinks this crash [of Lion Air Flight 610 that killed 189 people] should never have happened, that it wasn’t Lion Air’s fault, it was the aircraft’s fault.”

 “They have 200 million people,” he said.
 “Winning the hearts and minds of Joe Public is the biggest challenge Boeing have, on the assumption they get the aircraft signed off by the regulators.”

-Slattery, who is especially well connected in the Asian market, believes that the sign-off from regulators in that crucial market could be drawn out even though the FAA and its European counterpart EASA are likely to clear the MAX to fly this summer.
+Slattery, who is especially well connected in the Asian market, believes that the sign-off from regulators in that crucial market could be drawn out even though the Federal Aviation Administration and its European counterpart EASA are likely to clear the MAX to fly this summer.

 “My gut says the Western world will let it back in the air in July or August.
 But our view is that the Chinese will play this to the long game and the Indonesians will absolutely wait until the end,” he said.
 “You could have the plane regulated to fly in America and Europe, but nowhere else in the world that matters.”